LifengFan/Shared-Attention/README.md

 Dataset
 ----

-You can download the dataset [here](https://forms.gle/uCZjaHdWAMZKfVFT8).
+Please directly send an email to this email address: lfan@g.ucla.edu

+**Please also include this promise in your email: I promise to use the dataset for non-commercial, academic, and research purposes only.**

 The dataset is available for free only for research purposes.

 Demo
 ----